Insybell/Financial_Multi_Agent_System/TEST.md

 ✅ **Scale to analyze** up to 10 stocks per request
 ✅ **Maintain system health** with 6 specialized AI agents

-Financial Multi-Agent System is now ready for production use! 🚀📈💼
+Your Financial Multi-Agent System is now ready for production use! 🚀📈💼